gvwilson/thirdbit/src/fiction/iffy/index.md

 There was a moment neither of them shared with the other.
 *I wish I could remember my mum and dad,* Sandrine finally thought.

-*All I got o' mine is how they ended,*
+*All I got o' my olders is how they ended,*
 Iffy replied gently.
 *I'd give just about anythin' else t' have more.*